remotemeetup/news/README.md

 - `partials/RMN-<number>.html` is used to generate the website equivalent of the newsletter
 - `txt/RMN-001.txt` is the generate text version of the nezsletter, to be uploaded to mailchimp

 Note, there are blocs of markdown embedded in the yaml file.
-For some mysterious reason it nmeeds to have double-linefeeds to work properly.
+For some mysterious reason it needs to have double-linefeeds to work properly.
 If someone finds a fix, welcome to PR it!

 The building commands
 ------------------------